umarquis/umarquis.github.io/_pages/about.md

 6) <ins>Random matrix theory (and applications).</ins> It appears that laws governing the spectrum of random matrices appear everywhere across science: spin-glasses, random surfaces, econophysics, stability of ecological systems...
 However the discipline is still young and there are plenty of open questions.
 I have worked on the spectrum of matrices with strong correlations.

 7) <ins>Soft matter, biophysics.</ins> I am currently discovering these incredibly wide and fascinating disciplines.
-I am particulary interested in the stretching/folding of polymers and wetting problems.
+I am particulary interested in the stretching and folding of polymers; knots in polymers and melts; physics of membranes; wetting problems.

 I am currently looking for postdoctoral positions to begin around January 2027.
 I am interested in statistichal mechanics and inter-disciplinary applications, dynamics on disordered landscapes, soft matter problems, and more generally physics applied to biology and ecology.